khaled-nabil/Credit-Card-Angular-4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

+This is a sample code demonstrating reactive forms with validation.
+The form asks for credit card information and validates it using form Validators.
+The type of the credit card is validated using simple regex, however, only MasterCard, VisaCard and AmericanExpress are validated so far.

+Furthermore, the form using bootstrap 3 and jQuery to function and style.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.